 | ES | Test data can be generated from this website |

-Solaris offers different identification methods based on the product, region, and customer type.
-This guide explains the integration process with video identification with IDnow as the identification method.
-IDnow is only available to customers, residing in Germany with a supported identification document.
+All customers must be successfully identified to use Solaris products.
+Solaris offers different methods based on product, region, and customer type.
+This guide describes video identification with IDnow (available for customers residing in Germany with supported documents).

 API reference